 What was the first geocache you found?

-Do you have a favorite geocache or a short list of favorites?
+Do you have a favorite or memorable geocache to share?

-What is your favorite geocache that you have hidden?
+What is your favorite geocache (or series of geocaches) that you have hidden?

 Again, we each have our own favorites.
 Senior and Teen Weeble’s would be our first series “Weebles back in time”, but Mom Weeble loves the “Weebles give you the Willies” – the comments that people make upon finding the first one are extremely funny.
 Wee Weebles likes “Weebles Creepy Crawlies”

 How would you describe geocaching in one word?